CME211/notes/exam-details/exam-1.md

 ## Communication

-* When the exam gets published on Canvas on the morning of Thursday 10/25, it will be known as **The-Exam-Who-Must-Not-Be-Named**.
-That is, nobody is allowed to discuss any aspect of the exam until Friday 10/26.
+* When the exam gets published on Canvas on the morning of Thursday 10/15, it will be known as **The-Exam-Who-Must-Not-Be-Named**.
+That is, nobody is allowed to discuss any aspect of the exam until Friday 10/16.
 * The teaching staff will not answer any questions related to the exam until it is over.
 We have tried to remove all ambiguity from the question statements.
   The teaching staff will review the questions.
 If you feel something is ambiguous on the exam, please make a comment above your answer in the source code you submit.
 Indicate what you thought was ambiguous and the decision you made to resolve the ambiguity.
 * Your submission will take place through Git, as specified in the exam instructions.
+The submission medium is the same as how you've been submitting your homeworks, so there should be no surprises.

 ## Topics